 A short play by: Roland Rusinek (BIO)

-Directed by: Veronica Thompson & Karis Clark
+Directed by: Veronica Thompson (BIO)

 A speculative fiction piece with queer themes and suppression of the press in a post-Trumpian America.